onnx/onnxmltools/onnxmltools/convert/README.md

 A parser is used to translate the considered raw model (e.g., a Core ML model) into a `Topology` object.
 For Core ML, its parsing algorithm is defined in
 `onnxmltools.convert.coreml._parse`.
 For scikit-learn's, please see `onnxmltools.convert.sklearn._parse`.

-## Complier
+## Compiler

-Our complier is a collection of functions defined in `Topology` class.
+Our compiler is a collection of functions defined in `Topology` class.
 By calling `compile()` defined in `Topology`, those functions would be sequentially applied to the associated `Topology` object.

-The compling process generates all necessary information for every single operator's conversion.
-Once a topology is complied, the subsequent conversions can happen independently and in parallel.
+The compiling process generates all necessary information for every single operator's conversion.
+Once a topology is compiled, the subsequent conversions can happen independently and in parallel.

 ### Variable Types and Shape Inference